alexpetros/nondeterministic-model-with-a-gun/README.md

 # Non-deterministic Model With A Gun

 A staged human-computer interaction about the power we give to our tools.
-Built with ChatGPT (for now) and [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+Built with GPT-4 (for now) and [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).

 This is the full version that we are going to instantiate inside a remote control robot, and it is